 - BPDs feel intimacy extremely deeply.
 They have a desperate need to express just how passionate they are about someone and words frequently feel inadequate in expressing their desire.
 They engage in sex as an extension of the intimacy they feel.

 - Walking into a party.
 NPDs and BPDs love to be the center of attention at a party.
 When they walk in a room, many times all eyes turn towards them.
 They are generally charming, energetic, tell fascinating stories, and absorb all of the energy in a room.
 They naturally draw a crowd around them.

 - Part of the definition of narcissism is an insatiable desire to have constant attention and affirmation.
 A party is a perfect environment to meet the needs of their ego.
 They can get small amounts of admiration from a large number of people without exhausting one person.
 At the end of the party, they tend to feel emotionally elevated.

 - One of the characteristics of a borderline is the ability to sense the emotional energy from others and mirror it.
 So when the party is a happy celebration, they naturally shine with jubilance.
 However, this process is exhausting and by the end of the party, they become drained and want to isolate.

 - Walking into therapy.
 Both NPDs and BPDs walk into therapy with their own agenda.
-They have something pressing on their brains and hearts that they want discuss immediately.
-However, the motivation is quite different.
+They have something pressing on their brains and hearts that they won’t discuss immediately.
+However, motivation is quite different.

 These five environments provide an opportunity to differentiate between the two similar personality disorders.
 Observe the person in the surroundings and they will reveal who they are.